 What Will That $31 Million Go?

-The medical expenses was relatively low — $780,000 of the $31 million will be going into past and future medical expenses.
+The medical expenses were relatively low — $780,000 of the $31 million will be going into past and future medical expenses.
 Much of the remaining money will go to pain and suffering.
 It will also be used to provide counseling and support for the child to handle possible trauma throughout his life.

 This child will be experiencing significant medical issues for the rest of his life.
 His mother mentioned that the first eighteen days of his life “were the only normal days” that he would ever have.
 The medical staff failed to take the appropriate procedures shortly after the grave error was made.
-This resulted in an emotionally devastated family and a child who will struggle medical issues for the rest of his life.
+This resulted in an emotionally devastated family and a child who will struggle with medical issues for the rest of his life.
 This settlement can help hold medical staff accountable for their actions, and to understand mistakes like this one more seriously.

 Will the judge reduce this verdict?
 Is there insurance coverage to pay the verdict?
 Who knows?
 I report on these cases to show how juries respond to a set of facts.
 These facts clearly made a jury very angry.